How to Repot a Houseplant Using Peat-Free Soil

 Repot a houseplant with these super-easy tricks.
 They will help your plants have a long life and bring beauty and emotional therapy into your life.
-Keep your indoor garden in healthy properly-potted shape and be rewarded with happy plant-friends.
+Keep your indoor garden in a healthy properly-potted shape and be rewarded with happy plant friends.

 Why Should I Repot a Houseplant?